Unathi-Skosana/hyperentangled-photons-masters-experiment/README.md

 # Control code for my experimental setup realizing a hyperentangled photonic state.

-During my Masters education, I built a photonic experimement realizing a three-photon hyperentangled states (See chapter 5 from my thesis for more details, [here](https://scholar.sun.ac.za/bitstream/handle/10019.1/124708/skosana_quantum_2022.pdf?sequence=1)).
+During my masters degree, I built a photonic experiment realizing a three-photon hyperentangled states (See chapter 5 from my thesis for more details, [here](https://scholar.sun.ac.za/bitstream/handle/10019.1/124708/skosana_quantum_2022.pdf?sequence=1)).
 Schematically, it looks something like this.

 <div>